Deiby Flores

-Deiby Aldair Flores (born 16 June 1996) is a Honduran professional footballer who plays as a defensive midfielder for Nemzeti Bajnokság I club Fehérvár and the Honduras national team.
+Deiby Aldair Flores (born 16 June 1996) is a Honduran professional footballer who plays as a defensive midfielder for Saudi Pro League club Al-Najma and the Honduras national team.

-Career
+Club career

 Born in San Pedro Sula, Flores made his debut for F.C.
 Motagua in the Liga Nacional de Fútbol Profesional de Honduras on 12 January 2014, coming on as a substitute for Irvin Reyna in a 1–0 away win against Deportes Savio.

 On 24 February 2015, Flores joined Major League Soccer club Vancouver Whitecaps FC on a one-year loan with a transfer option.
 He made is debut on 28 March 2015, coming off the bench for Gershon Koffie against the Portland Timbers in a 2–1 home win.
 On 18 January 2016, Vancouver signed Flores from Motagua on a multi-year contract after making his loan move permanent.

 On 9 August 2016, Flores returned to Motagua on a temporary loan deal until 31 December 2016.
 The following 12 July, he was loaned to Motagua again, this time until 30 June 2018.

 On 2 July 2018, Flores was waived by Vancouver.

+Flores returned to Major League Soccer in January 2024, signing with Toronto FC.

+On 19 August 2025, Flores signed with Saudi Pro League side Al-Najma.

+International career

+Flores was part of multiple youth teams of the Honduras national team.
+Among his participation stand-outs were his participation in the 2013 CONCACAF U-17 Championship and during qualification for the 2015 CONCACAF U-20 Championship, where he scored his side's goal in a 1–1 draw against Costa Rica, and got another in their 3–1 victory over Nicaragua.
+On 30 April 2015, Flores was called up for the 2015 FIFA U-20 World Cup in New Zealand.
+He made his debut for the senior national team in 2015 during a friendly against Cuba, which finished in a 2–0 victory.